 Teachers are the members of the HSTA family that most directly affect the lives of our students.
 In doing so, they reap the rewards of seeing their kids make profound changes in themselves.
 And HSTA teachers change, too.
 They develop as professionals.
 They work with real-world researchers.
 They learn to use new instructional technologies, approaches, and techniques.
 And they gain a unique insight into the wants and needs of their communities.
 HSTA teachers work together to make this program a success, and together they make a difference for themselves and their students.

 Colleges and Universities

 The West Virginia colleges and universities that support HSTA benefit in myriad ways.
 They play a pivotal role in improving STEM education across the state.
-They bring in students that are highly likely to complete one or more STEM degrees.
+They recruit students who are highly likely to graduate.
 They increase diversity on their campuses.
-They form closer relationships with the West Virginia communities.
+They form closer relationships with West Virginia communities.
 They work with a wide range of researchers examining the unique needs of our state.
 They receive diversified grant funding.
 And they help West Virginia students access and succeed in health, allied health, and other important STEM workforce pipelines.